-Links in & out
+4. An excuse to link in & out

 Making the world wide web more webby.
 Good quality, natural links from other credible websites in to your website give it more authority or credibility, meaning your website will get a better ranking.
 Linking out to quality websites in your blog posts helps your website associate with them too – just make sure you do it in a natural, relevant way.

 If you’re writing about a fellow indie brand as in the example above, link to their website.
 Relevant links will also benefit the reader, as it means they can continue learning about the subject, therefore adding even more value to your website.

 Links to your website from Instagram, Twitter and Facebook are brilliant.
 They’re an inbound link you can control, but please make sure you’re not using a multi-link tool like Linktree, otherwise they will get all your social media traffic, and your website will get their rather meaningless visits.
 It’s much better to link directly to your website.

 If you’re writing blog posts, this gives your social media followers a specific reason to visit your website, and gives you content for your social media platforms.
 Link directly to the blog post, or if you only have one link option (for example, in your Instagram bio) create a landing page on your website which will direct people to the important pages you want them to visit.